xbootnek/odin-recipes/README.md

-This is the cgit client
+This is the gggit client